 We humans are deeply reliant on energy to maintain our lifestyle and to run our economy, first-world societies especially so.

 Science and technology have given us access to plentiful and cheap energy in the last one hundred and fifty years.
 Science and technology have enabled us to obtain and use the fossil fuel energy from coal, oil, and gas: fossil fuel energy that life has progressively stored away over hundreds of millions of years.
-The modern global economy has risen and developed on the basis of using large quantities of that energy at its every stage, including the collection of resources from Earth, the conversion of those resources into products, the distribution of those products, and as part of the end-use of those products.
+The modern global economy has risen and developed on the basis of using large quantities of that energy at its every stage, including the collection of resources from Earth, the conversion of those resources into products, the distribution of those products, and in the end-use of those products.

 Plentiful energy has allowed modern societies to develop in a way that spreads their interactions widely, so that materials, goods, and people are easily moved over huge distances.
 Whereas, once a human community had to be able to obtain all of the resources it needed and deliver all of its products within a relatively limited local area, we can now easily get our resources from, and deliver our products to, almost any place on Earth.
 We as individuals can live far from where we work, far from where we buy the products that we need to run our lives, and far from where we spend our leisure time.
 The geographical decentralisation of the suburban lifestyle that most of us live would be impossible to maintain without the energy to move goods, and to power the cars that move us around.
 The way that we all live our lives is predicated entirely on our easy access to lots of energy.

-Cheap and plentiful energy has enabled us to mechanise our water supplies and our food production , and to augment our food producing processes with irrigation, artificial fertilisers, and pesticides.
+Cheap and plentiful energy has enabled us to mechanise our water supplies and our food production, and to augment our food producing processes with irrigation, artificial fertilisers, and pesticides.
 Our food supply is now so plentiful, due to easily available energy, that we have been able to massively increase the human population of Earth to a level that could not be sustained without that energy.

 This page is linked from: